tansudasli/gradle-backbone/README.md

 # gradle fundamentals - multi module

-This project is a multi-module java project.
+This project is single module project which covers some critical concepts
-- core, is about also _same basic_ java concepts such as jmh, functional interfaces etc..
+- Test concepts (jmh, junit tests)
-- fp, is reaching core project.
+-

 ## more on gradle